 This week marks European HIV Testing Week, during which charities and other organisations join forces to raise awareness and encourage more people to find out their HIV status.

 You can find a wealth of information and options about how to get tested – or test yourself – for HIV as well as loads of facts and myth-busting stories from the National AIDS Trust.

 If you’re worried about taking a test, you’ll find a few good reasons to have one here, but to get you up to speed on HIV tests, here’s our guide to the various HIV testing options available in the UK.

 Option 1.
 Tests in a sexual health centre

-If you would like to be tested for HIV at a GUM clinic or sexual health centre there are two ways they could do this, either sending a blood sample off to a laboratory for testing or rapid point of care testing, which usually involves a finger prick blood sample and gives you your result while you wait.
+If you would like to be tested for HIV at a GUM clinic or sexual health centre there are two ways you could do this:

 The lab can test for multiple conditions from the same blood sample and your results, which can be delivered in writing, by text or by phone, can take anywhere from four hours to ten days, depending on where the clinic is located and their particular policy.